-This Excel Tutorial demonstrates how to use the Excel TRUNC Function in Excel to truncate a number, with formula examples.
+This tutorial demonstrates how to use the Excel TRUNC Function in Excel to truncate a number.

 The TRUNC Function Truncates a number to a specific number of digits.

 To use the TRUNC Excel Worksheet Function, select a cell and type: